 *It’s important to note that the nitrates that occur naturally in foods like green leafy vegetables, celery, and beetroot are different from the widely vilified nitrate salts commonly used as preservatives in processed meats like bacon, hot dogs, and deli meat.

-What it does: Reduced exercise-induced inflammation, eases muscle soreness
+What it does: Reduce exercise-induced inflammation, ease muscle soreness

 Curcumin, the most active compound in the spice turmeric, is a potent anti-inflammatory that appears to help mitigate muscle damage due to exercise, Hever says.

 Subjects experienced less limb pain, and muscle damage, and inflammation appeared to be reduced through supplementation with curcumin in a 2014 study published in the Journal of the International Society of Sports Nutrition.
 In addition, a 2015 study suggests curcumin supplementation might reduce muscle soreness and shows promise as an aid to muscle recovery.